yassineelhoubi/ecommerce-website/README.md

 ```
 1 .
 Put this project in xampp/htdocs
 2 .
 Create a database called ecommerce-website
 3 .
-Go to App/config/db_sql.sql and run All tables
+Go to App/config/ and import ecommerce-website.sql to your database
 ```
 ## Step 2
 ```